uio-bmi/immuneML/docs/source/quickstart/galaxy_yaml.rst

    :alt: coefficients report
    :width: 600

-The next item, 'Archive: ML model training' contains a downloadable archive of the complete immuneML ouput (including the files available through the other history elements).
+The next item, "Archive: ML model training" contains a downloadable archive of the complete immuneML ouput (including the files available through the other history elements).

-Finally, history element 'optimal_ml_settings.zip' is a .zip file containing the configuration of the optimal ML settings, including settings for the encoding and machine learning method.
-This .zip file can be used to apply a previously trained ML model to a new dataset, which can currently only be done :ref:`How to apply previously trained ML models to a new dataset`<using the command-line interface>.
+Finally, history element "optimal_ml_settings.zip" is a .zip file containing the configuration of the optimal ML settings, including settings for the encoding and machine learning method.
+This .zip file can be used to apply a previously trained ML model to a new dataset, which can currently only be done :ref:`How to apply previously trained ML models to a new dataset <using the command-line interface>`_.

 What's next?